THE BREAKFAST QUESTION

 But just as day was breaking, the Lord Jesus stood on the shore.
 However, the disciples did not know that it was the Lord.

-While the disciples were about to give up after toiling all night in vain, the Lord Jesus appeared to them, asking, “Children, have you any food?”
+While the disciples were about giving up after toiling all night in vain, the Lord Jesus appeared to them, asking, “Children, have you any food?”
 They answered Him, “No.” And He said to them, “Cast the net on the right side of the boat, and you will find some.”
 So they cast, and now they were not able to draw it in because of the multitude of fish.”
 (John 21:5-6 NKJV).

-This miracle immediately opened the eyes of understanding of John the beloved, and he screamed to Peter, “It is the Lord!”
+This miracle immediately opened the eyes of understanding of John the beloved and he screamed to Peter, “It is the Lord!”
 Now when Simon Peter heard that it was the Lord, he put on his outer garment (for he had removed it), and plunged into the sea.
 But the other disciples came in the little boat (for they were not far from land, but about two hundred cubits), dragging the net with fish.”
 (John 21:7-8 NKJV).

 Besides the miracle of catching a multitude of fish at the instant the Lord spoke to them, another miracle was waiting for them at the shore.